Anderson Dental of Fort Lee

 If you notice pus emerging from between your teeth or from under the gums, your periodontal disease is likely very advanced.
 Pus is a by-product of the body's immune system.
 It can also contribute to bad breath.

-If you notice any of these symptoms, make an appointment with your dentist as soon as possible.
+If you notice any of these symptoms, make an appointment with our Englewood Cliffs dentist as soon as possible.
 Gum tissue and bone will not grow back, so the adverse effects of periodontal disease are rarely reversible.
 However, their effects can be stopped and you can begin to maintain a healthier mouth free of harmful pathogens.
-Your Englewood Cliffs area dentist will determine which treatments are necessary and how their results can be maintained for the long term.
+Our team at Anderson Dental will determine which treatments are necessary and how their results can be maintained for the long term.

 Anderson Dental